Abolish the monarchy – it’s not a crime to say it

-But we are apparently not allowed to question this.
-Protesters have been arrested in the last few days for holding up a sign saying “abolish monarchy” and for shouting out about the new king: “who elected him?”
+Protesters were previously arrested holding up a sign saying “abolish monarchy” and for shouting out about the new king: “who elected him?”
+This is an attack on everyone’s democratic rights.

 There are many big questions over King Charles’ conduct going back years, from his ‘spider memos’ attempting to improperly influence government policy to £2.5 million he accepted in actual bags of cash from a Qatari politician.